software-dev-academy/testing-lab-sort-search/README.md

 You have been provided with a test class for `Rectangle` at [`src/RectangleTest.java`] that asserts that `Comparable` is correctly implemented.
 Make sure that it passes before moving on to other tasks.
+The given tests will not compile unless you have added the [Junit5](https://junit.org/junit5/) library and the [Hamcrest](http://hamcrest.org/JavaHamcrest/) library so make sure you get them either directly via IntelliJ or by manually downloading the jar files and linking them to the project.

 > **Assistant's note:** The motivation for using the `Comparable<Rectangle>`
 > interface here is simple but perhaps not obvious.
 The benefit of using it is